-For liberalism to survive, its thinkers and activists will need to wrest control from those so mired in the Westminster bubble.

 For liberalism to survive, its thinkers and activists will need to wrest control from those so mired in the Westminster bubble that they can’t see that the sands have already shifted.
 Nick Clegg might epitomise the problem, but we shouldn’t mistake him for the sum total of it if liberalism is going to survive much longer.

 Simon Radford is a Provosts Fellow at the University of Southern California, a former candidate for the Lib Dems in 2005, and has written for Commonweal, International Studies Perspectives, The Liberal, Hippo Reads and other publicationsLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.